-With flying ant day over I was wondering just how they fly so efficiently.
+With flying ant day over, I wondered how they fly so efficiently.
 I wanted to find out and would like to share the information I found with you.

 Insects use their wings to fly.
-Muscles are used to move thin layers of sclerotin up and down to allow the insect to hover or move around.
+Muscles move thin layers of sclerotin up and down to allow the insect to hover or move around.
 Some insects have a click mechanism that clicks the wings up and down, giving them greater efficiency and speed.

-I found out a lot of information including the incredible speed of some species.
-If you want to find out more then there is some great information below.
+I found a lot of information, including the incredible speed of some species.
+If you want to find out more, there is some great information below.

 Insects may have one or two pairs of wings and are efficient flyers.
-Insects us a sequence of muscle actions along with wing movements to keep them in the air.
+Insects use a sequence of muscle actions along with wing movements to keep them in the air.

-Some dragonflies in the Carboniferous period in the late Paleozoic Era were also the largest insects to have lived with a wingspan of over two feet.
+Some dragonflies in the late Paleozoic Era in the Carboniferous period were also the giant insects to have lived, with a wingspan of over two feet.

-There are many species of insects that cannot fly and this is either because they have lost their wings through evolution or never developed them.
+Many insects cannot fly because they have lost their wings through evolution or never developed them.

 Most flying adult insets have developed two pairs of wings.
-The wings have developed from lateral expansions of the two hind segments of the thorax.
-The expansions can be seen in some fossils and are called paranota.
+The wings have generated from lateral expansions of the two hind segments of the thorax.
+The increases can be seen in some fossils and are called paranoia.

 The wing is made up of sclerotin.
-Sclerotin is a flexible but strong substance that also covers the body of the insect making it hard.
+Sclerotin is a flexible but strong substance that covers the insect’s body, making it complicated.
 The wings are made up of two transparent, thin layers.

 The two layers of sclerotin look like a single membrane but are strengthened by hollow rods of sclerotin.

 These rods are also used as blood vessels during the early stages of development.
-The true use if to support the thin membrane of the wing, but can also be used to classify and identify the insect.
+The proper use is to support the thin membrane of the wing, but it can also classify and identify the insect.

 Prehistoric insects such as mayflies and dragonflies have a network of veins that are close together.
-More advanced insects such as bees have fewer veins in their wings.
+More advanced insects like bees have fewer veins in their wings.
 The veins are generally thicker nearer the body.

-Insects that have two wings are assisted by a pair of small, knobbed rods behind the wings which are called halteres.
-The halteres are actually hind wings.
-These vibrate at the same speed as the wings, helping to balance the organs and the insect to control its position in flight.
+Insects with two wings are assisted by a pair of small, knobbed rods behind the wings, which are called halteres.
+The halteres are hind wings.
+These vibrate at the same speed as the wings, helping to balance the organs and the insect to control its flight position.

 How Insects Fly

 The flight of an insect works in much the same way as any flying animal, but with a twist.
 Their wings beat up and down but also twist at the base.
-The twist allows the insect to propel a stream of air not only downwards but also backward, propelling them forward and against the pull of gravity.
+The twist allows the insect to propel a stream of air downwards and backward, propelling them forward and against the pull of gravity.

 Muscles located in the thorax control and power the wings.
-There are two types of muscles involved which depend on the species of insect; direct or indirect flight muscles.
+Two forces are involved, which depend on insect species: direct or indirect flight muscles.

 The muscles are not attached to the wings, making them indirect.
-The muscles are attached to the thorax.
-The wing is swung upwards by the vertical muscles contracting, pulling the thorax and the base of the wing down.
-The wing then swings down when the vertical muscles relax.
+The muscles are connected to the thorax.
+The branch is swung upwards by the vertical muscles contracting, pulling down the thorax and the wing’s base.
+The unit then swings down when the vertical muscles relax.

-Direct flight muscles are different as the wing is attached to the muscle.
-Older species of insects such as dragonflies and grasshoppers use direct flight muscles.
-By contracting their inner muscles, the wing swings up, while contracting the outer muscles pulls the wing down.
+Direct flight muscles are different as the wing is attached to the power.
+Older insects, such as dragonflies and grasshoppers, use unaffected flight muscles.
+The branch swings up by contracting its inner muscles while the outer muscles pull it down.

-Many insects are able to use their wings independently which helps them to maneuver and turn.
-Dragonflies can use their hind wings and fore wings independently, but the wings of bumblebees have small hooks along the forewings which latch onto the hind wings.
+Many insects can use their wings independently, which helps them to maneuver and turn.
+Dragonflies can use their hind and fore wings independently, but the wings of bumblebees have small hooks along the forewings that latch onto the rear wings.

-Insects have various other muscles that they use when flying to improve the efficiency and to aid control.
+Insects use various other muscles when flying to improve their efficiency and aid control.

-The click mechanism found in flies and some other insects.
+The click mechanism is found in flies and some other insects.
 The wings are held up or down by small catches that hold the wings in their positions.
-The catches are not released until the indirect flight muscles have built up enough tension.
-This causes the wings to snap up and down, giving the insect increased efficiency and speed.
+The traps are not released until the indirect flight muscles have built enough tension.
+This causes the branches to snap up and down, giving the insect increased efficiency and speed.

 Insects that use the click mechanism have a high wing-beat frequency.
 While some flies can beat their wings up to 200 times per second, midges can beat theirs as many as 1000 times per second.
-Larger species of dragonfly beat their wings as low as 20 times per second but are still excellent fliers.
+More giant dragonflies beat their wings as low as 20 times per second but are still excellent fliers.

-You may have heard that for its wing size and weight that bees shouldn’t be able to fly and that would be correct if it didn’t use the click mechanism.
+You might have heard that bees shouldn’t fly for their wing size and weight, which would be correct if it didn’t use the click mechanism.

-Insects do not fly in a straight line so attempts to measure their speed are difficult.
-You may not think of insects as fast but some of them are.
+Insects do not fly in a straight line, so measuring their speed is difficult.
+You may not think of insects as fast, but some are.

-Although bees and butterflies average up to 15 km/h, horseflies and dragonflies can reach speeds of almost 60 km/h although this is generally over short distances.
+Although bees and butterflies average up to 15 km/h, horseflies and dragonflies can reach almost 60 km/h, although this is generally over short distances.

-Insects can use a lot of energy flying and they need to be able to fuel their flight.
+Insects can use a lot of energy flying, and they need to fuel their flight.
 Insects either store energy as carbohydrates or fat.

 Although efficient, the flight can take up a lot of energy.
-Locusts lose one percent of its total body weight for every hour of continuous flight.
-This isn’t as much as blowflies though.
+Locusts lose one percent of their total body weight every hour of continuous flight.
+This isn’t as much as blowflies, though.
 Blowflies can lose almost a third of their body weight in an hour of flight.